The Blue Lagoon (1980 film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 12% based on 26 reviews, with an average rating of 3.3/10.
+On Rotten Tomatoes, The Blue Lagoon holds an approval rating of 12% based on 26 reviews, with an average rating of 3.3/10.
 The website's critical consensus reads: "A piece of lovely dreck, The Blue Lagoon is a naughty fantasy that's also too chaste to be truly entertaining".
 On Metacritic, the film has a weighted average score of 31 out of 100, based on 14 critics, indicating "generally unfavorable reviews".